Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 “I don’t want to hear what he did.
 That’s between you and him.”

-Hear me out: collusion isn’t necessarily conscious and the intent isn’t necessarily to wound.
+Hear me out: collusion isn’t necessarily conscious and the intent isn’t necessarily to wound or abuse.

 Meaning, family members often do this without deliberate awareness because, at some level, it’s what they’ve been trained and taught to know to do and/or the stakes feel too high to make other choices, even if they’re aware of those other choices.